 Floral wire worked well to hang our feeder with.
 Sometimes when we use twine the sneaky squirrels chew through the twine and steal the entire feeder!
 True story.

 This worked perfectly!
-A bird come by within an hour after hanging.
+A bird came by within an hour after hanging.
 My daughter was so proud.
-Note: this house is probably best for summertime, since it won't stand up to any wet weather.
+Note: this house is probably best for summertime since it won't stand up to any wet weather.